mdlandini/idah_toolkit_testing/sections/post-production/transcript-clean-up.md

 Notice that not all the text from one speaker is under the same timestamp.
 This is because Microsoft Word’s (and other transcription software) transcription feature transcribes by when words are spoken.

 Once the transcript has been fully edited, they will be condensed under one “Speaker 1”.

 To edit the transcript:
-Hover your cursor over the text box.
+1. Hover your cursor over the text box.
 A pencil icon will appear

-Select the pencil icon to open up the editing options
+2. Select the pencil icon to open up the editing options

-This allows you to edit the name of the speaker and the text that was transcribed If the checkbox labeled “Change all Speaker 1” is checked, this will change all “Speaker 1” labeled timestamps to the name inputted
+   - This allows you to edit the name of the speaker and the text that was transcribed

-Notice that all the “Speaker 1” timestamps have now changed You can also update the transcription here.
+   - If the checkbox labeled “Change all Speaker 1” is checked, this will change all “Speaker 1” labeled timestamps to the name inputted.
+Notice that all the “Speaker 1” timestamps have now changed.
+You can also update the transcription here.
 This example is updating the Object ID in the transcript

-Once all the change to the transcript have been made.
+3. Once all the change to the transcript have been made.
 Select “Add to document” at the bottom of the panel

-There are multiple options that can be selected here:
+   - There are multiple options that can be selected here:
-Just text
+      1. Just text
-Text only.
-No speakers or timestamps will be added to the Word document With speakers
+         - Text only.
+No speakers or timestamps will be added to the Word document
+      2. With speakers
-The speaker’s name will be added to the Word document with the transcription If there are multiple sections of the same speaker in the transcript in a row, they will be grouped together With timestamps
+         - The speaker’s name will be added to the Word document with the transcription
+         - If there are multiple sections of the same speaker in the transcript in a row, they will be grouped together
+      3. With timestamps
-The timestamps will be added to the Word document, separating when words were spoken With speakers and timestamps
+         - The timestamps will be added to the Word document, separating when words were spoken
+      4. With speakers and timestamps
-Both the timestamp and the speaker will be added to the Word document
+         - Both the timestamp and the speaker will be added to the Word document

-After selecting an option, the transcript will auto populate in the Word document
+4. After selecting an option, the transcript will auto populate in the Word document

 Notice a few things: